FieldingGroup/LJscatter/README.md

-# LJScatter
+# LJscatter

 ## About

-LJScatter is a Monte-Carlo simulation program that models electron transport in liquid microjets and enables the retrieval of true liquid-jet photoelectron spectra from measured ones.
+LJscatter is a Monte-Carlo simulation program that models electron transport in liquid microjets and enables the retrieval of true liquid-jet photoelectron spectra from measured ones.
 It models the scattering of electrons with kinetic energies below 5 eV near the surface and their transmission through the surface of liquid jets.
 A detailed account of its application to ultraviolet liquid-microjet photoelectron spectra is given in [Simonetti and Fielding, 2025](https://doi.org/10.26434/chemrxiv-2025-1hvbm).